Mental health and hospital referrals

 The Royal Australian and New Zealand College of Psychiatrists website has a link that helps users find a psychiatrist.

 If a veteran patient requires hospitalisation for a mental health condition, there are veteran specific mental health wards and treatment programs.
-To find out their location, call DVA on 133 254 or 1800 555 254.
+To find out their location, call DVA on 1800 VETERAN (1800 838 372).

 Recommended evidence-based treatment for common mental health issues specific to veterans.
 Drawing upon the latest Australian and international best practice guidelines for the treatment of common mental health problems by qualified health professionals.